mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 In this case, it turns out that the model can correctly predict `Negative` as being a more likely completion than `Positive`.

 Note that in this example, we were able to adapt the LLM to do sentiment analysis with *no parameter updates* to the model.
+In the fine-tuning paradigm, doing a similar task would often require more human-annotated data and extra training.

 <!-- Instead of fine-tuning on a task-specific dataset, we have instead constructed a prompt containing both a few examples of input-output pairs as well as the new input to be classified.
 The LLM then learns by conditioning on the prompt. -->